christophe-cerin/OnlineML_ESP32/MICROPYTHON-ULAB/time_series/README.md

 #### Time Series Forecasting Models:

-Holt-Winters: Implements the Holt-Winters method for exponential smoothing, supporting both additive and multiplicative seasonal components.
+Holt-Winters: Implements the Holt-Winters method for exponential smoothing, supporting both additive and multiplicative seasonal components.  <br />
-SNARIMAX: Implements a Seasonal Non-Additive AutoRegressive Integrated Moving Average model (SNARIMAX) with differencing.
+SNARIMAX**: Implements a Seasonal Non-Additive AutoRegressive Integrated Moving Average model (SNARIMAX) with differencing.

 #### Metrics:

-HorizonMetric: A class for calculating metrics over a forecasting horizon.
-HorizonAggMetric: Aggregates horizon metrics using a specified aggregation function.
-DummyMetric: A placeholder metric for testing purposes.
+HorizonMetric: A class for calculating metrics over a forecasting horizon.  <br /> HorizonAggMetric**: Aggregates horizon metrics using a specified aggregation function.  <br /> DummyMetric**: A placeholder metric for testing purposes.

 #### Utilities:

-FixedQueue: A fixed-size queue implementation for handling data with a maximum length.
-Differencer: A class for differencing time series data to make it stationary.
+FixedQueue**: A fixed-size queue implementation for handling data with a maximum length.  <br /> Differencer**: A class for differencing time series data to make it stationary.

 #### Evaluation:

-Iterative Evaluation: Functions for evaluating models over a rolling horizon, including an example of calculating mean absolute error.
+Iterative Evaluation**: Functions for evaluating models over a rolling horizon, including an example of calculating mean absolute error.